 Special Olympics Washington works to spread compassion and acceptance in a way that can unite the world.
 Both on and off the field our goal is to awaken everyone — and every community — to each person’s common humanity.
-There are up to 180,000 people with intellectual disabilities in Washington State, and we want to reach out to every one of them – and their families and communities as well.
+There are approximately 180,000 people with intellectual disabilities in Washington State, and we want to reach every one of them as well as their families and communities.

 Special Olympics knows no boundaries.
 Without regard to gender, race, religion, economic or education level, Special Olympics has the ability to unite all walks of life.